-Our view is that media and vendor inquiries are some of the most important events in the day-to-day routine of Legendinc.com.
+Our view is that media and vendor inquiries are some of the most important events in the day-to-day routine of legendinc.com.
 They represent real opportunities for our clients and for us.
 So, even though we discourage non-productive telephone, fax and email inquiries, we still take our media and vendor relationships very seriously and we will always respond if approached thoughtfully.
 So, here is the best way to get our attention:

 1. No unsolicited information.
-Send a thoughtful e-mail with your thoughts on how your services could benefit our clients.
+Send a thoughtful e-mail with your ideas on how your services could benefit our clients.
 DO NOT mail large packages of preprinted brochures and pocket folders with innumerable inserts.
 DO NOT email pdfs and other attachments.
 We know they save you time, but they are either thrown away without opening or, as a rule, our email defense system strips them prior to the email's arrival in our database.
-This is also true of faxes and unsolicited voice mails which all are part of our computer system as well.
+This is also true of unsolicited faxes and voice mails which all are part of our computer system as well.

 We are much more interested in YOUR thoughts and ideas than in pre-printed blurbs.
 Once we have you in our database, requested attachments will be accepted.
 But with over 2000 incoming e-mails and faxes a day, all unsolicited documents are rejected.

-2. Proper format.
-Email to: messagecenter@legendinc.com and (if you use you own email program rather than clicking on our link) include in the subject the words "Vendor inquiry" or "Media inquiry" and either the name of the client you think your services would be good for, or the name of your company.
+Requested format.If you do not have a direct email contact at legendinc.com, email to: messagecenter@legendinc.com and (if you use your own email program rather than clicking on our link) include in the subject the words "Vendor inquiry" or "Media inquiry" PLUS the name of the client you think your services would be good for.
 Our filters will remove things like: "Checking in," or "Have we got something for you."
+Without a client your email will be caught in the spam filter.

 3. Wait to hear back from us.
 It could be a few days, but more than likely it will much quicker than you think.